► Less than one year til electric VWs

 ► The EV hardware bound for 10m cars

-Volkswagen is testing its new range of electric cars, crossovers and vans - and our man with the long lens has spotted the latest VW EVs on chilly winter test in Sweden.
+VW is busy testing its new range of electric cars, crossovers and vans - and our man with the long lens has spotted the latest VW EVs on chilly winter test in Sweden.
 Two prototypes were spotted this week and we believe they are test mules for the ID Crozz SUV and other spin-off derivatives.

 They're based on the group's new MEB electric architecture that we explain in detail below.
 Electrification is a major plank in VW's turnaround strategy in the wake of the emissions scandal and in this handy explainer, we spell out which electric cars are being developed, the technology underpinning them and even the charging infrastructure being planned by Wolfsburg.